Stefan031/Universal-Backend/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Reporting

+Reporting someone for violating the Code Of Conduct might be the best for everyone in this community, but we have to keep some limits.

+* Utilizing the form for spamming, trolling, harassing is not allowed.
+* Multiple reports made in a short period of time is prohibited.
+* Using a neat and clean, correct writting, punctuation.

+The rules not listed here, mentioned in the Code Of Conduct above may also be appreciated when sending a Report Form.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],